Timmoth/AsyncMonolith/README.md

 Stores consumer messages that have reached `AsyncMonolith.MaxAttempts`, poisoned messages will then need to be manually moved back to the `consumer_messages` table or deleted.

 ## ConsumerMessageProcessor
-A background service that periodically fetches available messages from the 'consumer_messages' table.
+A background service that periodically fetches available messages from the 'consumer_messages' table (in batches).
 Once a message is found, it's row-level locked to prevent other processes from fetching it.
 The corresponding consumer attempts to process the message.
 If successful, the message is removed from the `consumer_messages` table; otherwise, the processor increments the messages `attempts` by one and delays processing for a defined number of seconds (`AsyncMonolithSettings.AttemptDelay`).
 If the number of attempts reaches the limit defined by `AsyncMonolith.MaxAttempts`, the message is moved to the `poisoned_messages` table.

 ## ScheduledMessageProcessor
 A background service that fetches available messages from the `scheduled_messages` table.
 Once found, each consumer set up to handle the payload is resolved, and a message is written to the `consumer_messages` table for each of them.